North Carolina Solar Incentives, Tax Credits & Rebates (2024 Guide)

 Is Net Metering Available in North Carolina?

 North Carolina’s net metering program helps homeowners earn additional savings for future power bills.
 You’ll earn credits from your utility company when you return excess energy to the power grid.
-Those credits accumulate on your account and apply to future energy use, helping to reduce your electric bill.
+Those energy credits accumulate on your account and apply to future energy use, helping to reduce your electric bill.
 Payout rates vary between utility companies.
 Participating utility companies include Blue Ridge Energy, Dominion Energy, and Duke Energy.
 Duke Energy offers programs under its two companies serving North Carolina: Duke Energy Progress and Duke Energy Carolina.

 How Much Do Solar Panel Installations Cost in North Carolina?